holstegelab/snakemake_pipeline/README.md

 7. Coverage summary per chromosome and total

 ## To run the pipeline, use the following commands:
-### It is adviseable to run the pipeline in a screen process
+### It is adviseable to run the script interactively, to avoid the submission of jobs using data that is still actively being copied to dcache.
-`screen -S name_screen_process`

-### Load conda environment py37 to use snakemake
-`conda activate py37`
+The script to use is `run_snakemake_pipeline.py`.
+This script will open a new screen window with a defined name, and will run the pipeline within that screen window.
+Alternatively (yet not recommended), if you are sure that all data in dcache has been copied correctly, you can also do:
+`python3 run_snakemake_pipeline.py`
+As a consequence, all files present in dcache that have not been analyzed yet, will be analyzed.

 ### Main command
-`snakemake -s path/to/Snakefile_with_copy.py --latency-wait 60 --configfile path/to/config_XXX.yml --cluster "sbatch --ntasks {cluster.ntasks} -c {cluster.ncpupertask}" --cluster-config path/to/config_cluster.yml --jobs 1`
+Behind the scenes, the command that is actually use to run the pipeline is contained in `submit_copy_and_pipeline.sh`.
+This bash script takes a single argument as parameter, that is, the configuration file containing the information of the sample to be processed.
+This bash script calls the actual `snakemake` command that guides the pipeline.

 ### Parameters
-The only parameter to define is the configuration file (`--configfile`).
-This is a plain-text file containing the directory of input files and the desider directory of output files.
+The only parameter to define to the bash script is the configuration file containing information of the sample (smrt cell) to be analyzed.
+Briefly, a configuration file contains the path to the data to be copied from dcache, and the output directory of the analyzed data.
 An example config file should look like:
 `IN_DIR : "tape/path/to/subreads/mXXXXX_XXXXXX_XXXXX.subreads.bam"`

 `OUT_DIR : "path/to/desider/output/directory"`
 The `IN_DIR` parameter links to dcache storage.
 The path to dcache storage is `~/dcache`.

+### Updates
+Due to the recent update to SMRTlink v11, the previous CCS algorithm version 6.0 did not work anymore.
+As a consequence, an updated version of the CCS algorithm (version 6.4) was needed, and it is now installed in conda environment smrtlink11.
+Because only the machines in Nijmegen have (for now) been updated to SMRTlink v11, at the moment both the previous pipeline (based on CCS v6) and the new pipeline (based on CCS v6.4) are present.
+The updated scripts are `submit_copy_and_pipeline_updated.sh` and `Snakefile_with_copy_update.py`.

 # Second Pipeline (Snakefile_merge_and_pileup)
+Similar to the first pipeline, the latest development of this pipeline is also able to automatically (1) retrieve the data that need to be processed, (2) write the necessary configuration files, and (3) submit the pipeline.
 ## Steps in the pipeline
 1. Merge and index hifi data aligned to GRCh38
 2. Merge and index non-hifi data aligned to GRCh38